Frequently Asked Questions

 Q: What role does a First Nation have in the development of oil and gas on their reserves?

 This depends on the role that each First Nation chooses to play.
 Some First Nations are very involved in all aspects of their oil and gas development, while others are not.
 In general, the First Nation works with the company and IOGC to explore and develop their oil and gas resources.
+First Nation approval for all deals is needed in the form of a Band Council Resolution.

 Q: How can IOGC be sure that a well drilled just outside the boundaries of an Indian reserve is not draining oil or gas from the First Nation?